jalopezW/cool-blog/README.md

 #My Personal Blog
-A blog app using React/Firebase.
+A blog app using React & Firebase.